Kentucky Atlas and Gazetteer

 Belleview is a Boone county community on the Ohio River about six miles southwest of Burlington.
 There are various stories about the name: for the attractive view of the river, for an alarm bell in the town, or perhaps from the old French name for the river, La Belle Rivière.
 The post office was always Grant, which was named for a local land owner, probably because variations of the name Belleview were already in use elsewhere in the state.
 The town was laid out in 1815 as Mount Vernon, perhaps for George Washington's home, but was renamed Belleview.

 Near Belleview was the Ohio River Lock and Dam 38.
 The upstream dam 37 was near Taylorsport and the downstream dam 39 was near Warsaw.
+Lock and Dam 38, also known as the McVille Lock and Dam, was built circa 1926 and demolished about 1964 after the completion of the downstream Markland Locks and Dam near Warsaw.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER